What is Depression?

 An individual’s genetic makeup can only indicate that one is potentially more susceptible to developing depression, but does not necessarily mean that one will.

 First-degree relatives of people with major depression, including parents, siblings, and children, have been found to have a 2-3 times higher prevalence of developing major depression than their counterparts.

-Twin studies, which look at how frequently pairs of twins have the same trait, also provides evidence of a genetic link.
+Twin studies, which look at how frequently pairs of twins have the same trait, also provide evidence of a genetic link.
 Pairs of non-identical twins were found to have a major depression rate of 20%.

 However, with pairs of identical twins (who share the same genetic material), the rate rose to about 50%.

-Yet, so far no genetic studies have identified what these specific genes for major depression are.
+Yet, so far, no genetic studies have identified what these specific genes for major depression are.

 Anxiety disorders affect women twice as frequently as they do men.
-Studies have shown that people with depression often experience symptoms of an anxiety disorder and if left untreated can cause unnecessary suffering and impairment for both the individual and his/her family.
+Studies have shown that people with depression often experience symptoms of an anxiety disorder and, if left untreated, can cause unnecessary suffering and impairment for both the individual and his/her family.